lsst-dm/dmtn-208/index.rst

 To avoid unnecessarily multiplying API implementations, the sync mode will be implemented as a wrapper around the async mode.
 Specifically, a sync request will start an async job, wait for that job to complete, and then redirect to the primary result URL for the async job.

-Further considerations for UWS support and async jobs are discussed in :ref:`UWS implementation <uws-impl>`.
+Further considerations for UWS support and async jobs are discussed in :ref:`uws-impl`.

 Permission model
 ----------------